NipahDevTeam/Nipah--Anime/README.md

 ### MPV Setup

 Nipah!
 Anime uses **MPV** as its video player.
+MPV is automatically installed along with the app if you don't already have it.
 You need to have MPV installed and accessible on your system `PATH`, or placed in the app directory.

 - Download MPV from [mpv.io](https://mpv.io/installation/)
 - Add the folder containing `mpv.exe` to your system PATH, or place it alongside the app executable.